 You cannot have a court hearing until the person or business you are suing is served.
 You may attempt to service again when you have located a new address for the defendant.
 Our Sheriff’s office will not recharge you for an alias service if prepared within one year.

-The defendant(s) or business has been served and the case is set for pretrial conference before Judge Russell.
+The defendant(s) or business has been served and the case is set for pretrial conference before Judge Shuler.
 Both parties must appear unless the party lives more than 50 miles from the courthouse and receives permission from the Judge to appear by telephone.
 Each party should read the Notice of Pretrial Conference, it explains in detail venue, witness, continuances, etc. If the dispute cannot be settled at pretrial conference, a trial date will be scheduled by the Court.
 If, at any time in the proceeding a settlement is reached by the parties, the person who filed the suit must notify the Clerk’s office in writing of the settlement.
 Forms are available.